jasonbayton/11ty/_src/android/android-enterprise-faq/os-app-version-pinning.md

 ## App update controls

+For a full explanation of how app updates are detected, queued, and installed, see [How do app updates work in managed Google Play?](/android/android-enterprise-faq/how-do-app-updates-work/)

 App updates offer similar delay-only controls:

 - **Postpone** - pauses app updates for up to 90 days, after which the latest version installs automatically